LiZhaoLab/utORF_mass_spec/README.md

 This repository supports the manuscript
-"Systematic identification of unannotated ORFs in Drosophila reveals evolutionary heterogeneity".
+"Protein evidence of unannotated ORFs in Drosophila reveals diversity in the evolution and properties of young proteins".

 ## Quick links